wagnerbianchijr/aws_keepalived_automation/ubuntu/README.md

 * `auth_pass` is hardcoded as `S3cR3tP@` (8 chars).
 * Use `journalctl -u keepalived` and `tcpdump -i ens5 proto 112` for debugging.
 * These scripts are **drafts / untested** and should be validated before production.
+* **Plan well you deployment**: you will need to switch your application to use the VIP anyway.

 ---